-Collaborators will also include investigators from the Division of Experimental Medicine at UC San Francisco, the amfAR Institute for HIV Cure Research, and the Blood Systems Research Institute.
+Collaborators also include investigators from the Division of Experimental Medicine at UC San Francisco, the amfAR Institute for HIV Cure Research, and the Blood Systems Research Institute.